xiamike/buildpack-python/Readme.md

 A `requirements.txt` file must be present at the root of your application's repository.

+A `runtime.txt` file is required to select the appropriate runtime (see below); the default is not available in this fork.

 You can also specify the latest production relase of this buildpack for upcoming builds of an existing application:

     $ heroku buildpacks:set heroku/python